junior-devleague/JDLA-Web-Development/src/morea/2_Intro_to_Command_Line/reading-basic-bash.md

 - `cat [files]` - concatenates and prints the files directly into the terminal.
 Useful for redirection.
   - Ex. `cat file1 file2 file3` combines the contents of *file1*, *file2*, & *file3* into a single output and prints it into the terminal.

-When a command takes in a file/directory name as an argument, you can write out an path instead of only file names in your current working directory.
+When a command takes in a file/directory name as an argument, you can write out a path instead of only file names in your current working directory.
 For example, if you are in `~`, you can `cd Desktop/JohnHeadland/Personal_Profile/` instead of doing `cd Desktop`, `cd JohnHeadland`, and then `cd Personal_Profile`.

 **Remember that case sensitivity matters!** `CD` is not the same as `cd`.
 The same goes for file/directory names. "*documents*" is not the same as "*Documents*".